 The piece sheds light on 18-year old Brit Alice Louise's petition against Richardson, which now boasts upwards of 12,000 signatures.
-(We spoke to Alice Louis a few weeks ago about Richardson and the petition.
-You can read about that HERE).
-It also outlines quite a bit of the not-so-favorable reports Richardson has received over the past few years, which range from sexual harassment claims from amateur models to Bruce Willis’ and Demi Moore’s daughter Scout, who tweeted in November 2012: “last night Terry Richardson tried to finger me.
+(We spoke to Alice Louis a few weeks ago about Richardson and the petition).
+It also outlines quite a bit of the not-so-favorable reports Richardson has received over the past few years, which range from sexual harassment claims from amateur models to Bruce Willis’ and Demi Moore’s daughter Scout, who tweeted in November 2012: “Last night Terry Richardson tried to finger me.
 I didn’t let him, obviously.
 But I did let him photograph me topless in the bathroom.”

 As for those who are not on board with the anti-Terry sentiments, some have spoken out.
 Pink-haired model Charlotte Free took to her Tumblr account early this year to share this message:

 Terry likes to do sexy stuff, that’s his shit.
 If you don’t wanna be part of it, make it clear in the beginning.
 Don’t willingly blow the man and get all mad and ashamed later…I hate when girls say 'but he asked me to.'
 You should have said no then, stupid bitch!
 There’s plenty of other girls waiting in line, so he’s not forcing you to do shit.
 When you make a choice you have to live with it — unless someone got you fucked up against your will.

 She has since deleted that statement, replacing it with the following: "I don’t even believe the accusations against terry….
 And if they are true, I still stand by what I said.
 I shouldn’t have used such offensive language...I’m sick of people making stuff up about him, and even if it was true, I still have Terry’s back no matter what."